Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/recipes/read/1-million-rps-read/README.md

 # 1 Million Reads Per Second
-This recipe was created to simulate a read only workload with a maximum requests per second of 1 million.
+This recipe encapsulates a read only workload with a maximum requests per second of 1 million.
 This "1-Click" recipe combines both the load and run phases of YCSB.

 ## Recipe definition